aminekarimii/analytiks/README.md

 ## 🔍 AnalytiksVisor
 <details>
-<summary><strong> Events App Log Shortcut</strong> (click to expand) </summary>
+<summary><strong> Events App Log Shortcut</strong> (expand) </summary>

-The latest update introduces an internal application, `analytiks-addon-appvisor`.
-This addition provides developers with a streamlined interface to visualize, share, and manage application events efficiently.
+See what's happening in your app in real-time with Analytiks AppVisor.
+It's essentially your go-to for tracking events, serving as a local logger to make sure everything's logged just right, from the initialization to the events push with the exact date & time.

 ### Key Features

 - **Event Visualization**: Easily view all recorded events within your application in a simple and intuitive UI.
-## 🚧 Comming up
+#### 🚧 Coming up
 - **Event Sharing**: Share specific events as text directly from the app visor, facilitating seamless collaboration among team members.
 - **New Event Notifications**: Receive notifications for new events to stay updated on your app's activity without constant manual checks.